-2.2.3 Health insurance Health insurance is compulsory in Germany - a travel insurance does not provide sufficient insurance cover when studying in Germany and will not be accepted by our administration.
+2.2.3 Health insurance

+Health insurance is compulsory in Germany - a travel insurance does not provide sufficient insurance cover when studying in Germany and will not be accepted by our administration.
 The healthcare topic is quite complex and can be confusing.
-Thus, please do not hesitate to contact our International Officer Nicole Lorenz for support with any question regarding individual health insurance options.
+Thus, please do not hesitate to contact our International Officers at MPI CBS for support with any question regarding individual health insurance options.